theodorDiaconu/ResourceAccessBundle/README.md

 }
 ```

-### Step 3: Add your user class to doctrine's resolve_target_entities to override our requester class in config.yml:
+### Step 3: Add your user class to doctrine's resolve_target_entities in config.yml:

 ``` yaml
     doctrine: